|

 Martin Scorsese and Leonardo DiCaprio aren't simply telling us this

-story about Wall Street swindler Jordan Belfort, they're practically
+story of Wall Street swindler Jordan Belfort – they're practically

-and the audacity of the story elevates it above its moral
+and the sheer audacity of the story elevate it above its otherwise

-but the mandatory moral rectification towards the end is only about going
+but the mandatory moral reckoning towards the end feels perfunctory

-through the motions.
-In the most elaborate of ways, Scorsese wastes
+– a box ticked, rather than a genuine reflection.
+In the most elaborate of ways, Scorsese

-a good opportunity to create something unique out of a fascinating
+has wasted a good opportunity to create something unique out of a

 |